Hot Chili

 Hot Chili (also known as Hot Summer) is a 1985 comedy film directed by William Sachs, and co-written by Sachs with Menahem Golan (who is credited in the film as Joseph Goldman).
 It stars Allan Kayser, Joe Rubbo, and Taaffe O'Connell.
-It was filmed in Mexico.
+It was filmed in Puerto Vallarta.
+The film is an international co-production between Mexico and the United States.

 It received a negative rating from the film site AllMovie.

 Plot summary

 Four adolescent youths travel to seek out employment opportunity at a resort in Mexico.
 The supervisor of the facility advises them to stay away from relations with the guests.
 However, the youngsters soon find themselves enmeshed in relationships with colorful figures that visit the facility including two older individuals from Texas that engage in the sexual practice of swinging, a dominatrix from Germany, a music instructor who becomes sexually aroused when giving lessons, and a large-breasted chef.
 One of the boys refrains from sexual activity and waits to find a match to engage with him emotionally and love him.